 Hill Forts of Rajasthan

 Rajasthan, also known as the Land of Kings, is one of the biggest states in India.
 Formerly known as Rajputana, Rajasthan was divided into various regions, which were ruled by various clans which include Meenas, Gurjars, Rajputs and Jats which were responsible for the building of various hill forts & historical monuments which in turn provided the rich cultural heritage found in the state.
-The most popular monuments are various hill forts, mostly based in the Aravalli Mountain Range, and built between the 5th century AD and 17th – 18th century AD.
+The most popular Tourist Places in Rajasthan are various hill forts, mostly based in the Aravalli Mountain Range, and built between the 5th century AD and 17th – 18th century AD.

 The most impressive are the six majestic forts in Chittorgarh, Kumbhalgarh, Ramthambore, Gagron, Amber and Jaisalmer, which are all listed by UNESCO as World Heritage Sites.
 The sheer length and expanse of the forts is enough to portray the power and strength of the Rajputana rulers and chieftains.
 The fortifications of these forts are extremely strong.
 These forts contain huge water harvesting structures or pools that are still used today.
 The stunning art works and decorations of these forts captivate the attention of the tourists.